dlt-hub/dlt/docs/website/docs/running-in-production/running.md

 logger.add("dlt_loguru.log")
 ```

-## Handle exceptions, failed jobs and retry the pipeline
+## Handle exceptions, failed jobs, and retry the pipeline

 When any of the steps of the pipeline fails, an exception of type `PipelineStepFailed` is raised.
-Such exception contains the pipeline step name, the pipeline object itself and the step info ie
+Such an exception contains the pipeline step name, the pipeline object itself, and the step info, i.e.,
 `LoadInfo`.
-It provides the general information where the problem happened.
-In most of the cases,
+It provides general information about where the problem occurred.
+In most cases,
 you can and should obtain the causing exception using the standard Python exception chaining
 (`__context__`).

 There are two different types of exceptions in `__context__`:

-1. **terminal exceptions** are exceptions that **should not be re-tried** because the error
+1. **Terminal exceptions** are exceptions that **should not be retried** because the error
-   situation will never recover without an intervention.
-Examples are: missing config and secret
+   situation will never recover without intervention.
+Examples include missing config and secret
-   values, most of the `40x` http errors, and several database errors (ie. missing relations like
+   values, most of the `40x` HTTP errors, and several database errors (i.e., missing relations like
    tables).
-Each of destinations has its own set of terminal exceptions that `dlt` tries to
+Each destination has its own set of terminal exceptions that `dlt` tries to
    preserve.
-1. **transient exceptions** are exceptions that may be retried.
+2. **Transient exceptions** are exceptions that may be retried.

-Code below tells one exception type from another.
+The code below tells one exception type from another.
 Note that we provide retry strategy helpers that
-does that for you.
+do that for you.

 ```py
 from dlt.common.exceptions import TerminalException